amvalseg/AsylumApplications_analysis/README.md

 👉 You can find this file in this repo: visuals/world-countries.json

 The process carried out in that version is described here in case it applies to similar cases or if someone prefers to use this version of the map for any reason:

-However, when applying it, we discovered that some countries were not being detected.
+When applying it, we discovered that some countries were not being detected.
 This issue relates to the country names in the origin and reception tables.

 We identified the countries that were not being highlighted and replaced their names in the dimension tables so that they match the names in the GeoJSON file.
 Specifically, the following values were replaced: